 We require our suppliers to participate in independent, third-party social assessments to ensure fair, safe and healthy working conditions throughout our supply chain.
-The goal of our assessments is not only to help us evaluate our supplier’s overall compliance but to also identify progress and stimulate improvement.
+The goal of our assessments is not only to help evaluate our supplier’s overall compliance but to also identify progress and stimulate improvement.
 All substandard audit findings must be remediated in a timely manner.
-It’s not just about what happens during the audit as an audit is just a snapshot in time - we prioritize active continuous improvement.